Assignment Using Transparent Assignment Design and Mind Mapping

 - QM General Standard 4: Instructional Materials

-- Standard: 4.1 The instructional materials contribute to the achievement of the stated learning objectives or competencies.
+- Standard: 4.1 The instructional materials contribute to the achievement of the stated learning objectives.

-- Standard: 4.2 The relationship between the use of instructional materials in the course and completing learning activities is clearly explained.
+- Standard: 4.2 The relationship between the use of instructional materials in the course and completion of learning activities and assessments is clearly explained.

 - QM General Standard 6: Course Technology